dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/simplified-document-normalizer-settings.md

 ### grayscaleTransformationModes

-Defines the grayscale transformation mode with an array of [`EnumGrayscaleTransformationMode`]({{ site.dcv_enumerations }}core/grayscale-transformation-mode.html?lang=android).
-It controls whether to detect the inverted document boundary.
+Defines the grayscale transformation modes with an array of [`EnumGrayscaleTransformationMode`]({{ site.dcv_enumerations }}core/grayscale-transformation-mode.html?lang=android) items.
+This parameter is important when working with inverted documents, and must be used in order to locate the inverted document boundary.

 ```java
 EnumGrayscaleTransformationMode[] grayscaleTransformationModes;